mmiranda222/.statsuite/content/changelog/_index.md

 This release has been tested and is running with the **NSI WebService v7.11.1**.
 Both **source-code** and **Docker images** are concerned by this release.

->**Important DISCLAIMER**: There is a known dependency issue that causes the .Stat Data Explorer to return all dataflows in all categories.
+>**Important WARNING**: There is a known dependency issue that causes the .Stat Data Explorer to return all dataflows in all categories.
 This issue is addressed in [dotstatsuite-core-sdmxri-nsi-ws#28](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/issues/28) and fix was released by Eurostat in the latest NSI WebService v7.11.2 ([issue#34](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/issues/34) for its integration to .Stat Suite).

 >From this release on, incremental **semantic version** is also used in this changelog for categorising changes and bug fixes: